-Williams, R. (ed.) (forthcoming, under contract) Transitions, Endings, and Resurrections in Fandom, University of Iowa Press.
+Williams, R. (ed.)
+(2018) Transitions, Endings, and Resurrections in Fandom, University of Iowa Press.

 Williams, R. (2015) Post-object Fandom: Television, Identity and Self-Narrative, London: Bloomsbury.

-Smith, A. and Orrillard, N. (2016) ‘Working with Actors: Learning – teaching – Learning’ In 21st Century Film, Television and Media School: Challenges, Clashes, Changes by Mourao, M., Semerdjiev, S., Mello, C. & Taylor, A. (eds), Centre International de Liaison des Ecoles de Cinéma et de Télévision (CILECT).
+Smith, A. and Orrillard, N. (2016) ‘Working with Actors: Learning – teaching – Learning’.
+In M. Mourao, S. Semerdjiev, C. Mello, & A. Taylor (eds) 21st Century Film, Television and Media School: Challenges, Clashes, Changes, Centre International de Liaison des Ecoles de Cinéma et de Télévision (CILECT).

-Williams, R. and R. McElroy (2016) ‘Omnisexuality And The City: Exploring national and sexual identity in BBC Wales’ Torchwood’ in Huw Osborne (ed.)
+Williams, R. and R. McElroy (2016) ‘Omnisexuality And The City: Exploring national and sexual identity in BBC Wales’ Torchwood’.
+In H. Osborne (ed.)
 Queer Wales:The History, Culture and Politics of Queer Life in Wales, Lampeter: University of Wales Press.

-McElroy, R. (2016) 'Minor Cinema’ in Claire Molloy and Yannis Tzioumakis (eds.)
-Routledge Companion to Film and Politics, London: Routledge
+McElroy, R. (2016) 'Minor Cinema’.
+In C. Molloy and Y. Tzioumakis (eds.)
+Routledge Companion to Film and Politics, London: Routledge.

-Williams, R. (2014) ‘Neighbours’ in Bridget Griffen-Foley (ed.)
+Williams, R. (2014) ‘Neighbours’.
+In B. Griffen-Foley (ed.)
 A Companion to the Australian Media, Australian Scholarly Publishing.